-This leads to early childhood through grade twelve teacher certification in a chosen teaching field.
+This option leads to early childhood through grade twelve teacher certification in a chosen teaching field.
 In the undergraduate program, it requires completion of one of the teaching field majors listed below.
 Each of these majors includes content area and professional education course work.
-The coursework requirements for each program can be accessed through the link listed under the program title.
+The course work requirements for each program can be accessed through the link listed under the program title.

-- Art with EC- Grade 12 Certification - All Level Art Teacher Certification Requirements PDF - Music with EC- Grade 12 Certification (See School of Music) - Physical Education/Kinesiology with EC- Grade 12 Certification - Kinesiology All-Level Teacher Certification Requirements PDF - Spanish with EC- Grade 12 Certification - Spanish (EC-12) with Teacher Certification Requirements PDF
+- Art with EC- Grade 12 Certification All Level Art Teacher Certification Requirements - Music with EC- Grade 12 Certification (See School of Music)

+Music Education All-Level Teacher Certification Requirements

+- Physical Education/Kinesiology with EC- Grade 12 Certification Kinesiology All-Level Teacher Certification Requirements - Spanish with EC- Grade 12 Certification Spanish (EC-12) with Teacher Certification Requirements